Samuel Kynshi

-Samuel James Lyngdoh Kynshi (born 11 March 2000) is an Indian professional footballer who plays as a midfielder for Real Kashmir in the I-League.
+Samuel James Lyngdoh Kynshi (born 11 March 2000) is an Indian professional footballer who plays as a forward for I-League club Gokulam Kerala.

 Career

 Kynshi was promoted to Shillong Lajong senior team from their junior team after his good show in 2017 Under–18 Shillong Premier League and 2017 Shillong Premier League.
 He made his I-League debut against Gokulam Kerala FC, coming in as substitute for Kynsailang Khongsit.
 He scored his first goal in second game of the season against Churchill Brothers coming as substitute in second half of the match.

+Punjab

+On 8 May 2023, Punjab completed the signing of Kynshi ahead of their maiden Indian Super League campaign, on a multi-year contract.